-How to Change OneDrive Sync Settings in Windows 10, 8.1
+How to Change OneDrive Sync Settings on Windows 10

-Some time ago, Microsoft was forced to renamed their cloud storage service SkyDrive into OneDrive.
-And besides the branding change, there are some new options that you can choose, and today we’re going to talk about synchronizing settings.
+Some time ago, Microsoft was forced to rename its cloud storage service SkyDrive into OneDrive.
+Besides the branding change, some new options were added, and today we’re going to talk about synchronizing settings.

 How do I change OneDrive sync settings?

-- Open the Search charms bar, go to the right top corner or press the Windows logo + W key
+- Open the Search charms bar, go to the right top corner or press the Windows + W keys.

 Now, you will have access to a lot of features that you can choose to turn off, or leave them on, as they are, by default.
 So, from here, you can synchronize to your OneDrive account a bunch of things, and here they are enlisted:

-- PC settings – you can synchronize your Windows 8.1 desktop or tablet settings across all of your devices.
+- PC settings – you can synchronize your desktop or tablet settings across your devices.

 - Start screen – your tiles and layouts

-- Appearance – Colors, background, locksreen and pictures
+- Appearance – colors, background, lock screen, and pictures

 - Desktop personalization – themes, taskbar, high contrast